 Similar to some other DeFi tokens, like Uniswap (UNI), the AAVE coin is also a governance token.
 Holding AAVE crypto gives holders the ability to vote on upcoming proposed changes to the Aave protocol.

 Traders can also speculate on the price of AAVE, hoping to buy low and sell at a higher price later.
-Short-term traders are required to pay cryptocurrency taxes when they sell coins.
+Short-term traders are required to pay cryptocurrency taxes when they sell coins, however, which is important to keep in mind.

-There are over 30 different types of crypto users can lend or borrow on the Aave platform: e.g. ETH (the native token of Ethereum), DAI, stablecoins like Tether or USDC, and more.
+There are more than 30 different types of crypto users can lend or borrow on the Aave platform: e.g. ETH (the native token of Ethereum), DAI, and stablecoins like Tether or USDC, among others.
+Note, too, that Aave has also started deploying GHO, its own decentralized stablecoin, into the crypto space, too.

 Should You Invest in AAVE?